-In daily life we tend to retrieve much of our information on the Internet by searching.
-Even the name of the most widely used search engine is now synonymous with the term "looking stuff up on the internet".43 At its core, searching is a simple process that consists of typing terms into a search bar and then scanning through the results.
-For example, if I wanted to find out how to add page numbers to a document, I might search for "page numbers" or use a phrase including more contextual information such as "page numbers in Word 2016" or even ask a question: "How do I add page numbers in Word 2016?"
-The search engine then uses an algorithm to scan websites and return results likely to give me the information I need.
+In daily life we retrieve much of our information on the Internet by searching.
+Even the name of the most widely used search engine is now synonymous with the term "looking stuff up on the internet".43 At its core, searching is a simple process that consists of typing terms into a search bar and reviewing the search results.
+A search query (the terms we put in the search box)44 is processed by a search algorithm, which applies a set of rules to a dataset to determine what shows up in the search results.
+For example, if I wanted to find out how to add page numbers to a Word document, I might perform a Google search for page numbers or include additional terms in my search query for more contextual information such as page numbers Microsoft Word 2016.
+The search engine uses an algorithm to scan its dataset (in this example, a massive number of websites) and return a list of websites with relevant information, such as results from the Microsoft Word support site.